 HSCL was organized in 1996 through the merger of Hospital Linen Services and Community Hospital Linen Services; cooperatives that had been operating in St. Paul and Minneapolis for more than 40 years.
 Each predecessor laundry cooperative had separate ownership and operated independently.
 The merger was consummated to gain efficiencies of scale in linen processing, purchasing, and distribution.
 The principal ownership of HSCL includes seven major health care providers in the Twin Cities; Allina Health, Fairview Health Services, HealthEast Care System, HealthPartners-Park Nicollet, Children’s Health Care, North Memorial Health and Hennepin Healthcare.

 HSCL processes approximately 44 million pounds of laundry annually for the member hospitals and affiliated outpatient facilities.
 The Cooperative also processes Non-Member laundry on a contract basis of approximately 1 million pounds annually.

-Becoming accredited makes HSCL a better company.
+Becoming certified makes HSCL a better company.
 It gives our customers peace of mind knowing their supplier is meeting the highest standards in processing healthcare textiles.
-We at HSCL, feel it was the right thing to do

 Health Systems Cooperative Laundries is committed to providing its owner member hospitals the highest possible quality linen products and services, produced in an efficient and cost effective manner.